 For the initial trading period following opening of a new restaurant, the performance of that restaurant will be lower than that achieved by other, similar mature restaurants.
 The difference in this performance, which is calculated by reference to gross profit margins amongst other key metrics is quantified and included within opening costs.
-The breakdown of opening costs, between pre-opening costs and post-opening costs is shown below:
+The breakdown of opening costs, between pre-

-Year ended Year ended

-31 December 31 December
+Year ended 31 December 2016 £ Year ended 31 December 2015 £

-2016 2015

-£ £

 Pre-opening costs 907,045 225,870

 Post-opening costs 494,501 122,260

-1,401,546 348,130
+- 1.401.546 348.130